mleisher/Horton/README.md

       </td>
     </tr>
     <tr>
-      <td>data-hide='...'</td>
+      <td>data-hide</td>
+      <td>string</td>
       <td>&lt;TH&gt;</td>
       <td>
         This attribute takes a comma separated list of breakpoint names.
-For example `data-hide='phone,tablet'`.
-Both of these names represent widths.
+For example <code>data-hide='phone,tablet'</code>.
+Both of these names
+        represent widths.
 If the viewport width is less than or equal to any of the named widths in this list, the column is hidden.
       </td>
     </tr>
     <tr>
       <td>data-name='...'</td>
+      <td>string</td>
       <td>&lt;TH&gt;</td>
       <td>
-        This overrides the default column name, which is the text of the &lt;TH&gt; element.
+        This overrides the default column name.
+The default column name is the text of the &lt;TH&gt; element.
       </td>
     </tr>
   </tbody>